Fully Autonomous SEO AI Agent

 The Task Board Difference

-Every other AI SEO tool produces output that vanishes into chat history or a PDF export.
+Most SEO tools produce output that vanishes into chat history or a PDF export.
 Recommendations get lost.
 Nobody tracks whether the suggested fix actually worked.

 The AI task board changes this.
 When the agent analyzes your site, every finding becomes a persistent, prioritized task — content gaps, declining pages, cannibalization issues, missing internal links.
 These tasks don't disappear.
 They live on a board that the agent manages and reevaluates over time.